 After completion of the required clinical testing, an NDA or BLA is prepared and submitted to the FDA.
 FDA approval of the NDA or BLA is required before marketing of the product may begin in the United States.
 The NDA or BLA must include, among other things, the results of all trials and preclinical testing, and other testing and a compilation of data relating to the product's pharmacology, chemistry, manufacture, and controls, including negative or ambiguous results as well as positive findings.
 The cost of preparing and submitting an NDA or BLA is substantial.
-The submission of most NDAs and BLAs is additionally subject to a substantial application user fee, currently \$2,421,495 for Fiscal Year 2018, and the applicant under an approved new drug or biologic application is also subject to an annual program fee, currently exceeding \$300,000 per product for Fiscal Year 2018.
+The submission of most NDAs and BLAs is additionally subject to a substantial application user fee, currently \$2,588,478 for Fiscal Year 2019, and the applicant under an approved new drug or biologic application is also subject to an annual program fee, currently exceeding \$300,000 per product for Fiscal Year 2019.
 Beginning in Fiscal Year 2018, this annual program fee replaces the annual product and establishment fees.
 These fees are typically increased annually.
 A waiver or reduction of the application, establishment and/or program fees may be obtained under certain limited circumstances.
-For instance, one basis for a waiver of the application user fee is if the applicant employs fewer than 500 employees, including employees of affiliates, the applicant does not have an approved marketing application for a product that has been introduced or delivered for introduction into interstate commerce, and the applicant, including its affiliates, is submitting its first marketing application or the case of orphan designation.
+For instance, one basis for a waiver of the application user fee is if the applicant employs fewer than 500 employees, including employees of affiliates, the applicant does not have an approved marketing application for a product that has been introduced or delivered for introduction into interstate commerce, and the applicant, including its affiliates, is submitting its first marketing application.
+In addition, an application for a drug that has obtained orphan designation is not subject to an application fee unless the application includes an indication for a non-rare disease or condition.

 The FDA has 60 days from its receipt of an NDA or BLA to determine whether the application will be accepted for filing based on the agency's threshold determination that it is sufficiently complete to permit substantive review.
-The FDA may request additional information rather than accept a NDA or BLA for filing.
+The FDA may request additional information rather than accept an NDA or BLA for filing.
 In this event, the NDA or BLA must be re-submitted with the additional information.
 The re-submitted application also is subject to review before the FDA accepts it for filing.
 Once the submission is accepted for filing, the FDA begins an in-depth review.
 The FDA has agreed to certain performance goals in the review of NDAs and BLAs.
 Under the Prescription Drug User Fee Act, the FDA has a goal of responding to 90% of standard review original BLAs within ten months after the 60-day filing review period, but this timeframe is only a goal and, thus, the review time may be longer or extended.
 Priority review can be applied to drugs and biologics that the FDA determines are for a serious condition and, if approved, would provide a significant improvement in safety or effectiveness.
 FDA has the review goal of completing review of 90% of original BLA priority review applications within six months of the 60-day filing review period.
-The review of 90% of original BLA priority review applications within six months of the 60-day filing review period.
-The review for the standard and priority review may be extended by the FDA for three additional months to consider certain late-submitted information, or information intended to clarify information already provided in the submission.
+The review process for both standard and priority review may be extended by the FDA for three additional months to consider certain late-submitted information, or information intended to clarify information already provided in the submission.